Randy Arozarena Player Props: Rays vs. Yankees

-On Friday, Randy Arozarena (hitting .270 in his past 10 games) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Jhony Brito.
-First pitch is at 6:40 PM ET.
+On Saturday, Randy Arozarena (.730 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Domingo German.
+First pitch is at 4:10 PM ET.

-He hit a home run while going 1-for-3 in his most recent game against the Pirates.
+In his previous game, he hit a home run while going 1-for-2 against the Yankees.

 Randy Arozarena Game Info & Props vs. the Yankees